elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Operators

 As many programming languages, Elixir also support operators as non-qualified calls with their precedence and associativity rules.
 Constructs such as `=`, `when`, `&` and `@` are simply treated as operators.
-See [the Operators page](operators.md) for a full reference.
+See the [operators page](operators.md) for a full reference.

 ### Qualified calls (remote calls)